LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

   - For sequential algorithms, we measure the running time and memory complexity of the algorithms.
   - For parallel algorithm, have to consider the **communication factor** between the threads (parallel slowdown).
 - Load Balance
-  - Have to ensure to split the work evenly among the processors.
+  - Have to ensure to split the work evenly among the processors (CPU or CPU cores).
   - Have to ensure that processors should not wait for each other to finish - every processor should do the same amount of work.
   - E.g., Finding all prime factors for numbers 0 - 1000.
 We would assume one processor finds prime factors from 0 - 500 and the other from 501 - 1000.
 But as the number gets higher, it takes a longer time to find the prime factors.
 So the processor running for 0 - 500 will be completed earlier.